scaleoutsean/awesome-solidfire/README.md

 Q: Does SolidFire work with my Kubernetes?

 A: If Trident works with it, SolidFire can too.
-Some K8s distributions known to work are listed [here](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) but other CSI-compatible distros should work as well (for example Rancher).
+Some K8s distributions known to work are listed [here](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) but other CSI-compatible distros should work as well.
 I recommend to check out Trident [issues](https://github.com/NetApp/trident/issues) as well to see if there's anything that you care about.
 Note that issues and requirements change between releases, so sometimes you may be better off with an older release in which case you shuold check supported requirements for older Trident releases.

 ### Workloads